 The good news is that there are specific steps and techniques you can take to manage your anxiety levels before they become overwhelming.
 These may include lifestyle modifications (such as getting enough sleep and limiting screen time), mindfulness practices (like observing the sensations in the body) and relaxation techniques (like yoga nidra or deep breathing exercises).

-Neurosmart founder Dr. Melis Yilmaz Balban mentions these science-backed tools to mitigate stress and improve anxiety in her workshop for the Michigan State Police:
+Neurosmart founder Dr. Melis Yilmaz Balban mentions these top rated science-backed tools to mitigate stress and improve anxiety in her workshop:

 - Breathing techniques